Children hospitalized with COVID jump to near-record numbers - NewsBreak

 “It’s just so heartbreaking,” said Dr. Paul Offit, an infectious-disease expert at Children’s Hospital of Philadelphia.
 “It was hard enough last year, but now you know that you have a way to prevent all this.”

 During the week of Dec.
-21-27, an average of 334 children 17 and under were admitted per day to hospitals with the coronavirus, a 58% increase from the week before, according to the Centers for Disease Control and Prevention.Fauci: Arguments against vaccinating kids don’t ‘make any sense’
+21-27, an average of 334 children 17 and under were admitted per day to hospitals with the coronavirus, a 58% increase from the week before, according to the Centers for Disease Control and Prevention.FDA reportedly expected to approve boosters for 12 to 15 year-olds

 The previous peak over the course of the pandemic was in early September, when child hospitalizations averaged 342 per day, the CDC said.